rafaelconcept/autorec-meet/readme.md

 1. The script launches a headless browser using Puppeteer.
 2. It navigates to the specified Google Meet URL.
 3. It enters a name and joins the meeting.
+4. It waits for someone to accept the entry into the meeting for up to 60 seconds.
-4. It starts recording the meeting session.
+5. It starts recording the meeting session.
-5. It periodically checks for participants.
+6. It periodically checks for participants.
-6. If no participants are detected for a specified duration, the recording stops, and the browser closes.
+7. If no participants are detected for a specified duration, the recording stops, and the browser closes.

 ## Configuration